IVRPowers/blog/content/post/news/altitude-software-xperience-hub-interactive-powers-partnership.md

 ------------
 ###### Photo Source: Altitude Software - Interactive Powers

-# Create amazing support and customer real-time interactions!
+# Create amazing support and customer real-time interactions for Altitude Xperience Hub!
 ---

-**MIAMI, June.
-1, 2020** — [Interactive Powers](https://www.ivrpowers.com) has announced [Video RTC](https://www.ivrpowers.com/videortc/) is now available on the [Genesys AppFoundry®](https://appfoundry.genesys.com), the industry's largest dedicated marketplace focused on customer experience solutions.
-The AppFoundry allows Genesys customers from all market segments to discover and rapidly deploy a broad range of solutions that make it easier to interact with consumers, engage employees and optimize their workforce.
-[Genesys®](https://www.genesys.com)is the global leader in omnichannel customer experience and contact center solutions that delivers more than 70 billion remarkable customer experiences for organizations in over 100 countries.
+**MIAMI, May 2, 2020** — [Interactive Powers](https://www.ivrpowers.com) and [Altitude Software](https://www.altitude.com) work together in complementary solutions since more than 5 years.
+That’s why we’re really excited to increase Altitude Software and Interactive Powers collaboration to offer the most complete **Omnichannel Contact Center** that powers limitless, continuous **CX conversations** that cross boundaries while raising the bar on real-time visibility and control.

+This means consistent, effective, personalized engagements across all channels like **Bots, Social, Video, Messaging, Co-browsing, Screen Sharing, File Sharing, Web Chat, Email, Voice, SMS**.
+Meet your customers where they are.
+If you make it easy for them, they’re going to remember you for the customer experience you provide.

-Video RTC easily integrates with Genesys Cloud™, to extend the contact center ACD and provide improved blended real-time communications to each interaction.
+[Video RTC](https://www.ivrpowers.com/videortc) platforms easily integrates with [Altitude Xperience Hub](https://www.altitude.com/marketplace/) marketplace, to **extend the contact center ACD and provide improved blended real-time communications** to each interaction.
 With the ability to deliver advanced workflows and business rules, it can create a multitude of specialized and convergent video enabled services.
-Plus, the platform is compatible with any modern web browser or a mobile applications too.
+Plus, our video platforms are compatible with any modern web browser or mobile applications too.

 ##	About Interactive Powers

-Interactive Powers provides Voice and Video Technologies for Cloud-based services and On Premises.
+[Interactive Powers](https://www.ivrpowers.com) provides Voice and Video Technologies for Cloud-based services and On Premises.
 Its Video RTC products provide easy-to-use, omnichannel, real-time communications, browser-driving interfaces, live chat, web collaboration, video calling, mobile app integration.
 Interactive Powers is a used in more than 30 countries and have offices in Europe in Madrid and United States of America in Miami.

 More information on http://www.ivrpowers.com